What Real Self-defense Is All About

-Real self-defense is first of all about avoiding being assaulted or even bothered, about seeing trouble well ahead and not walking into an ambush, about discouraging an attack by your demeanor, and only when all else fails is it about neutralizing an attack that could not be prevented.
+Real self-defense is first of all about avoiding being assaulted or even bothered, about seeing trouble well ahead and not walking into an ambush, about discouraging an attack by your demeanor, and only when all else fails it is about neutralizing an attack that could not be prevented.

 The “neutralizing” ought to be done in a manner that minimizes the chance of the defender being victimized by the law.
 What I mean is that any harm to the attacker, no matter how grave, must be the direct consequence of a purely defensive action.

-Take this hint: The best defenses look like accidents and then can be explained as accidents too. . . .
+Take this hint: The best defenses look like accidents and then can be explained as accidents too….
 And for sure they have to be explainable, in a court of law, as actions meant solely to protect the defender and not purposefully harm the assailant.
 With a little practice and a cool head, anyone can turn an attack into a bad accident for the attacker.

 Now, about phony self-defense: Haven’t you seen demonstrations in which a defender unfailingly intercepts an attack, say a punch, a kick, or a knife stab, and then “destroys” an attacker in blood-chilling ways, often making terrifying faces and blood-curdling screams too?
-Without exception the attack is prearranged, the initial defense is fake—it wouldn’t work against anyone other than a cooperating partner—and the follow-up, should it be possible, takes so long it exposes the defender to other attackers, and because it exceeds legal bounds of self-defense, exposes the defender to legal prosecution.
+Without exception the attack is prearranged, the initial defense is fake — it wouldn’t work against anyone other than a cooperating partner — and the follow-up, should it be possible, takes so long it exposes the defender to other attackers, and because it exceeds legal bounds of self-defense, exposes the defender to legal prosecution.

 You must realize that fighting is not necessarily self-defense, and the best self-defense is not having to fight.
 Nevertheless, being a proficient fighter helps in self-defense.
 Good fighters are calm, relaxed, hard to upset, and thus hard to provoke and draw into a fight.
 Think of MMA: Good groundwork specialists are hard to take down because they are not afraid of fighting on the ground.
 People who are afraid of ground fighting worry about it, become tense, and are distracted by thoughts of it, and thus they are much easier to take down.